Why you can trust TechRadar

 Whether you’re in a pitch-black room, in low light or on the move, you simply raise the iPhone X up, look at the screen and you're unlocked, and it’s the same for both unlocking the phone and using apps.
 As mentioned, we were worried this might be a sticking point for the iPhone, but Apple has nailed it.

-That's not to say there won't be some transition required for existing iPhone users.
+So that's not to say there won't be some transition required for existing iPhone users.
 There's a slight, slight delay to unlocking at times (although it doesn't get in the way), and you need to be looking at the handset to make it work – although we did manage to unlock ours while looking elsewhere at times.

 Just unlocked Face ID like this, which is incredibly impressive for facial recognition.
 (These are the darkest glasses I could find...) pic.twitter.com/uHLbWmIWDYOctober 31, 2017